Artificial Intelligence

 Participants assessed ten medical scenarios developed by doctors, ranging from severe headaches after nights out to new mothers feeling constantly exhausted.
 They identified potential conditions and recommended courses of action like visiting GPs or attending A&E.

 Researchers identified three key challenges: users didn’t know what information LLMs needed, models provided vastly different answers to slight question variations, and users struggled to distinguish good from bad information when both appeared together.
+At the same time, AI interpreting MRI scans highlights how machine learning can perform effectively in structured medical imaging environments.

 Lead author Andrew Bean noted “In this study, we show that interacting with humans poses a challenge even for top LLMs.”